 Low mountains rise out of the island and above the jungle canopy.
 These mountains are rugged with cliffs, steep slopes, and volcanic scree.
-Travel here is nearly impossible without finding the right path (a successful DC 15 Survival check reveals a path that can be traveled).
-Travel is difficult; reduce travel speed by a further 25% (as jungle is difficult terrain, this means travel is at 25% of normal speed).
+Travel here is nearly impossible without finding the right path.
+Travel is difficult; reduce movement to one-quarter normal.